-For the past year or so, not only have I been trying to catch up on the length and breadth of literature written about Penang, the time I spent speaking to colleagues who wear the research hat in many different contexts have gradually nudged me to think about research significance differently.
+For the past year or so, not only have I been trying to catch up on the length and breadth of literature written about Penang, the time I spent speaking to colleagues who wear the research hat in many different contexts have gradually nudged me to think differently about research significance.
 More often than not, as scholars, we think of research significance primarily as the capacity to advance scholarly knowledge on a particular subject matter.
 But if one has a different relationship to a site and space, the place of research is no longer just a subject.
 More importantly, one discovers a new kind of responsibility towards colleagues and people committed to a locality.

 It is this sense of responsibility that informed my participation as one of the four committee members, along with curator, Lee Cheah Ni, artist Okui Lala, and cultural officer Stephanie Kee, who put together a one-day symposium about Penang art history on 27 July 2019 (Saturday) during the George Town Festival.
-It all began with a simple invitation to deliver the short opening speech, but my role soon expanded beyond that.
-First, it started with my volunteering to run a workshop on researching colonial history using digital archives preceding the workshop.
+It all began with a simple invitation to deliver the opening speech, but my role soon expanded beyond that.
+First, it started with my volunteering to run a workshop on researching colonial history using digital archives that preceded the symposium.
 We organised the workshop, ‘Researching Colonial History like a Millennial‘, over two evenings at Ruang Kongsi, an independent library/discussion space located right outside the university campus in Penang.

 After a period of deliberation, we decided to call the symposium, ‘Great New World 新大世界 دنيا راي بارو பெரிய புதிய உலகம் – from freeport to world heritage site’.
 In describing the aims of the symposium, I penned the following: